Western Sydney Parklands–Canal Reserve cycleway: Prospect Dam to Canal Reserve

-South of Prospect Dam, the cycleway continues from Prospect Nature Reserve in west just south of Walder Park then continues through Prospect Highway and Prospect Hill in the centre where it bypasses Marrong Reserve South, with an entry point to Prospect Creek cycleway, via Hyland Road to the south.
-Crossing on the prominent landmark known as the Boothtown Aqueduct, it then finally leads to the Pipehead at Guildford West and concludes at Fowler Road in Merrylands in the east.
+South of Prospect Dam, the cycleway continues through Prospect Nature Reserve, passing south of Walder Park before crossing Prospect Highway and continuing through Prospect Hill.
+It passes the southern side of Marrong Reserve and provides access to the Prospect Creek cycleway via Hyland Road.
+The route then crosses the Boothtown Aqueduct before continuing east to the Pipehead at Guildford West and terminating at Fowler Road in Merrylands.

-Entry and exit points are: Frank Street at Guildford, Albert Street cnr Tennyson Pde at Guildford, Sherwood Road at Merrylands, Cumberland Highway at Merrylands, Cumberland Road at Greystanes, Macquarie Road/Taylor Street at Greystanes, Gipps Road at Greystanes, Bayfield Road at Greystanes, Hyland Road at Greystanes, Reconciliation Road at Wetherill Park and Prospect Reservoir.
+Access points are located at Frank Street, Albert Street at the corner of Tennyson Parade, Sherwood Road, Cumberland Highway, Cumberland Road, Macquarie Road, Taylor Street, Gipps Road, Bayfield Road and Hyland Road in Greystanes, as well as Reconciliation Road in Wetherill Park and Prospect Reservoir.

-The cycleway has no road crossings at all for 6.5 km due to the original canal bridge crossings being retained and used by the cycleway.
-It is therefore an ideal area for families to ride.
-There are cycle path connections at the western end to Pemulwuy and Wetherill park, at the eastern end to the Parramatta-Liverpool Rail Trail and at the Cumberland Hwy to the Liverpool–Parramatta T-way path.
-A water bubbler has been provided near the Taylor Street access path, 2 km west of the Cumberland Highway.
+The cycleway has no road crossings along a 6.5 km section, where the original canal bridges have been retained and incorporated into the route.
+This makes the section suitable for family cycling.
+At its western end, the cycleway connects with paths leading to Pemulwuy and Wetherill Park, while its eastern end connects with the Parramatta–Liverpool Rail Trail.
+A connection to the Liverpool–Parramatta T-way cycleway is provided near the Cumberland Highway.
+A water bubbler is located near the Taylor Street access point, approximately 2 km west of the Cumberland Highway.

 The path was closed at Prospect Dam in 2010 due to works carried out by Boral, resulting in community outcry.
 The path was restored to working order in September 2010 and is currently usable at the western end to the Prospect Dam area boundary with an at grade traffic light crossing of Reconciliation Road.
 The path was closed at Prospect Dam from September 2013 to March 2015 due to maintenance work on the dam wall and a major underground electricity cable was laid through the reserve alongside the path and many of the entry/exit paths were then replaced.
 Community groups continue to fight for a bridge over Reconciliation Road with some funding provided by the previous Labour State government but funding remains uncompleted ever since March 2014.